aha-oretama/resume/ENGLISH_README.md

   - Requirements definition, design, development, and operation of multiple business systems.
 Electric power company,  pharmaceuticals & medical devices, industrial accidents
 - Achievements / Activities
   - As a system integrator, I experienced full phase from the requirements definition stage to migration and operation stage.
-  - In some projects, implementation of common components and non-functional requirements as a system architect.
+  - In some projects, I implemented common components and non-functional requirements as a system architect.
 - Technology stack
   - OS: Linux, Windows
   - Language: Java, VB.NET, JavaScript, Bash etc